 Tap Water/Ice Cubes

 Although you’re likely not going to get sick from drinking H2O that comes straight from the faucet in the U.S., water in different locations can have a lot of possible problems.
 Even when locals are able to drink the water doesn’t mean that it’s necessarily okay for you to stomach it without getting sick.
 The locals surely are immune to the pathogens that could potentially turn your stomach or leave you bathroom-ridden.
 Plus, ice cubes are known to be full of bacteria or mold.
+It’s best to stick with bottled water when you’re out and about.

 Restaurant Food ONLY